Head of School

 Mrs. Ruth Fried is the Chairperson of the Science Department and the Coordinator of the Science Institute.
 She teaches Regents Biology and Advanced Placement Biology.
 She serves as the liaison to the Yeshiva University High Schools/Albert Einstein College of Medicine Joint Summer Research Program.
 She was a summa cum laude graduate of Stern College for Women, where she majored in Biology, and she holds a Master’s degree in Biology from New York University.
 Mrs. Fried is a member of the Educational Steering Committee for the March of Dimes Nelson Rosenthal Convocation.
 In the summer of 2008, Mrs. Fried was selected to attend the third Sheila Schwartz Family International Leading Science Teacher Seminar at the Davidson Institute of Science Education at the Weizmann Institute of Science in Rehovot, Israel.
 She received certification to implement both the Davidson Institute and the British Neufield Foundation Science Literacy Program (LSS – Learning Skills for Science).
 In 2014, she judged the NYSSEF (Andromeda Division) Science Division.
 Mrs. Fried is a recipient of the $10,000 Toyota Tapestry Grant from the National Science Teachers Association (NSTA).

 Ms. Chevi Friedman teaches English, supervises the debate team, and organizes the weekly newsletter, The Update.
-Ms. Friedman earned her B.A from Yeshiva University, where she majored in English Literature and completed a minor in education.
+Ms. Friedman earned her B.A from Stern College for Women, where she majored in English Literature and completed a minor in education.
 Ms. Friedman completed her M.A in English Adolescent Education from Hunter College, where she also received her NY State teaching certification.
 Prior to teaching at Central, Ms. Friedman taught middle school English and history at Yeshivah of Flatbush.
 She teaches ninth, eleventh, and twelfth grade English classes.

-Ms. Laura Fruchter is the Director of Academic Support.
-She earned a Bachelor’s degree in Education and Sociology from Queens College.
-She is a Learning Specialist with a Master’s degree in Special Education with a specialty in Severe and Multiple Disabilities from Hunter College.
-During the summer, Ms. Fruchter is the director of the Yachad program in Camp Morasha.
+Ms. Laura Fruchter is the Director of Academics.
+She earned a Bachelor’s degree in Education and Sociology from Queens College and a Master’s degree in Special Education with a specialty in Severe and Multiple Disabilities from Hunter College.
 She has a passion to help each student recognize her individual potential and succeed at accomplishing her goals.
-She is the grade level coordinator for our sophomores, and serves as chesed coordinator.

 Dean of Students

-Mrs. Aliza Gewirtz is the Director of Admissions and a member of our Judaic Studies Department.
 A proud graduate of Central, where she served as GO President her senior year, Mrs. Gewirtz also studied at Michlelet Mevaseret Yerushalayim and at Stern College for Women.
-She holds a Bachelor’s degree in Judaic Studies with a minor in Business, and earned a Masters in Jewish Education from the Azrieli Graduate School of Jewish Education and Administration.
-In addition, she is a licensed social worker with a MSW from the Wurzweiler School of Social Work.
+She holds a Bachelor’s degree in Judaic Studies with a minor in Business, and earned a master’s in Jewish Education from the Azrieli Graduate School of Jewish Education and Administration.
+In addition, she is a licensed social worker with an MSW from the Wurzweiler School of Social Work.
 Mrs. Gewirtz is the Director of Public Relations at Camp Kaylie.
-She is also one of the freshman grade deans.

 Director of Operations

-Mrs. Alisa Goldberger is our Office Manager.
-Mrs. Goldberger sits at our front desk, greeting students, faculty, and parents, assisting our administrative team with their day-to-day needs.
+Mrs. Alisa Goldberger is our Director of Operations.
 She holds a BS in Business Communications from Touro College and was the recipient of the Academic Excellence award.
 Before coming to YUHSG, Mrs. Goldberger worked in the office at YULA Girls’ School in Los Angeles.

 Ms. Lisa Goldman is our Educational Administrator.
 She is admitted to practice law in New York and received her Juris Doctorate from Yeshiva University’s Benjamin N. Cardozo School of Law.
 Ms. Goldman also holds a B.A. in Psychology and Jewish History from New York University, College of Arts and Science and is a SHRM-CP (Society for Human Resource Management – Certified Professional).
 Prior to coming to Central, Ms. Goldman spent 8 years as an HR Generalist at Westchester Day School/Westchester Summer Day in Mamaroneck, NY, where she streamlined data management by implementing an HRIS system.
 She is passionate about Jewish Education and improving systems and processes to maximize efficiency and productivity.
 She lives in Great Neck with her husband and three children.